rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

 This example prints `1`, `2`, and then `3`.
 The `recv` method takes the first message out of the receiver side of the channel and returns an `Ok(value)`.
-When we first saw `recv` back in Chapter 16, we unwrapped the error directly, or interacted with it as an iterator using a `for` loop.
-As Listing 19-4 shows, though, we can also use while let, because the `recv` method returns an `Ok` each time a message arrives, as long as the sender exists, and then produces an `Err `once the sender side disconnects.
+When we first saw `recv` back in Chapter 16, we unwrapped the error directly, or we interacted with it as an iterator using a `for` loop.
+As Listing 19-4 shows, though, we can also use `while let`, because the `recv` method returns an `Ok` each time a message arrives, as long as the sender exists, and then produces an `Err` once the sender side disconnects.

 ### `for` Loops

 In a `for` loop, the value that directly follows the keyword `for` is a pattern.
 For example, in `for x in y`, the `x` is the pattern.
-Listing 19-5 demonstrates how to use a pattern in a `for` loop to *destructure*, or break apart, a tuple as part of the `for` loop.
+Listing 19-5 demonstrates how to use a pattern in a `for` loop to destructure, or break apart, a tuple as part of the `for` loop.